Chapter 1 : Lucy in the Sky with Diamonds

 “You weren’t listening!”

 “No, you weren’t listening –“

-She fumbles to save the conversation because Lorcan is standing stark naked in the dormitory, only wearing white socks, looking slightly comical with that darn cap puffed coyly askew.
+She fumbles to save the conversation because Lorcan is standing stark naked in the dormitory, only wearing white socks, looking slightly comical with that darn cap coyly askew on his head.
 At the moment she is not able to do anything but panic at the tingle in her lower abdomen.
 Lorcan is staring at her intensely, his smile curving upwards as it lights his features with amusement.

 “Fancy some, love?”

 “I don’t really… I-I mean – I don’t really know… Oh, God.
 Why am I telling you this!”